AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 In Chrome 38 (October 2014) Web App manifest support in Chrome, this is a JSON file which describes the installed app configuration of your Web App.

-In late 2015 Service Workers started to be rolled out across Firefox and Chrome, nothing on Safari at the t ime of writing.
+In late 2015 Service Workers started to be rolled out across Firefox and Chrome, nothing on Safari at the time of writing.

-So Web Apps have been around since 2011 using older Web Technology and in the 4 years between then and Service workers they have been around but not as a large part of the community consciousness.
+So, Web Apps have been around since 2011 using older Web Technology and in the 4 years between then and when Service workers became mainstream they have been around but not as a large part of the community consciousness.
 It was around the time Service Workers started to be 'a thing' that the Chrome team started to push for *Progressive Web Apps*.

-*Progressive Web Apps* is not a spec, it is a Web App which fulfills a number of conditions so gets an install prompt in Google Chrome.
+*Progressive Web Apps* is not a spec, it is Chrome's definition of a Web App which fulfills a number of conditions so gets an install prompt in Google Chrome.
 The conditions are:

 * has a service worker (requires https)
 * has a web app manifest (with at least minimal config)
-* it is the second time the user has visited the web site
+* it is the second distinct visit to the web site.

+In this case progressive means it progressively becomes more app the more features the device supports.

 ## Features of a Web App

-Over the past 5 years the features of a Web App have largely been nailed down:
+Over the past 5 years the features of what makes a good Web App have largely been nailed down:

 * On the open web, can be reached via any browser.
 * Offline capable, shows useful content when the network cannot be reached.